White-Sutton syndrome

 There are no published consensus clinical diagnostic criteria for White-Sutton syndrome.
 Diagnosis of White-Sutton syndrome may be made based on clinical features and confirmed by molecular genetic testing.1 Brain MRI imaging may be performed to detect central nervous system abnormalities.

-More information about clinical characteristics and diagnosis, including when a diagnosis of White-Sutton syndrome could be considered, can be found at GeneReviews® : White-Sutton Syndrome (Diagnosis, Clinical Characteristics).
+More information about clinical characteristics and diagnosis, including when a diagnosis of White-Sutton syndrome may be considered, can be found at GeneReviews® : White-Sutton Syndrome (Diagnosis, Clinical Characteristics).

 Genetic testing may involve chromosomal microarray analysis (CMA) or multigene/exome sequencing to identify genetic changes in the POGZ gene.1 General information about these genetic tests can be found at:

-Differential diagnosis (to rule out other condition) includes other disorders with intellectual disability.1
+A differential diagnosis can rule out other conditions that have similar symptoms, such as other disorders with intellectual disability.1

 Please speak to your medical team to learn more about the available diagnostic pathways for White-Sutton syndrome.